-The table below lists all the drinking water contaminants that we detected in out West St. Clair Street well in the past.
+The table below lists some drinking water contaminants that we detected in out West St. Clair Street well in the past.
 Attached is the water quality data from the Lake Huron Water Treatment Plant.
-The Detroit Water and Sewerage Department provided this information.
+The Great Lakes Water Authority Department provided this information.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
-Unless otherwise noted, the data presented in this table is from testing done January 1 - December 31, 2014.
+Unless otherwise noted, the data presented in this table is from testing done January 1 - December 31, 2015.
 The State allows us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 All of the data is representative of the water quality, but some are more than one year old.